Infinity-Core/infinity_needs/README.md

 ## 📦 Installation

 1. Place this folder in your server's `resources` directory.
+1.5.
+In the inventory folder, make sure to fully extract the .rar file — it contains the images inventory
 2. Add the resource to your `server.cfg`:
    ```
     ensure oxmysql              # Module SQL